 On October 11, Pan Am began a maintenance project that will affect Downeaster train service and result in modified schedules until approximately November 18th.
 To see your travel options please use the fare finder below.
 For more information please visit www.amtrakdowneaster.com/tieproject

 DE Station Tabs

 Old Orchard Beach Station

-The Old Orchard Beach train platform is just steps away from the beach, pier, and attractions, which makes it easier than ever to enjoy a day or more at the shore.
+The Old Orchard Beach train platform is just steps away from the pier, attractions, and the beach that Boston Globe has named the Best Beach for Rail Travelers in New England!
+The Amtrak Downeaster makes it easier than ever to enjoy a day or more at the shore.